viderson/gym_pipeline/README.md

 ### 3) (Re)Train models (optional)

-> The project includes component code for training; you can wire a simple CLI in `src/pipeline/train_pipeline.py` to call `DataTransformation` and `ModelTrainer` or do it from the notebook in `analysis/model_training.ipynb`.
+> The project includes component code for training; you can wire a simple CLI in `src/pipeline/train_pipeline.py` to call `DataTransformation` and `ModelTrainer`.

 Example (pseudo‑CLI inside a `train()` function):